xfli376/Lecture/QM-1.md

 ### Planck's energy quantum hypothesis

 -  Black body consists of millions of oscillators
--  Assuming the oscillators can only radiate at a discrete amounts of energy
+-  The oscillators can only radiate at a discrete amounts of energy
     $$    E=n\varepsilon $$
 - The unit of the energy (quanta) determined by the oscillator' frequency
     $$   \varepsilon=h\nu  $$